Figuring Out Carbohydrates

 And finally, it is important to touch on the benefits of fibre to the health of our digestive system.
 Fibre is the indigestible component of plants.
 While fibre does not provide energy/calories, it does provide important nutrition to the little colonies of bacteria in our gut that help us digest our food, take charge of our immune system and help with vitamin production.
 The fibre we derive from common sources such as vegetables, fruit and whole grains is highly important for a healthy gut.
 Fibre also plays an important role in ensuring our bowels are moving efficiently as disposing of waste from our body.
 Plus, fibre helps to keep us full and slows our stomach emptying.

-Below is a guide for how many serves you should consume on a daily basis, along with quality choices and what a serve size is, according to the Australian Guide to Healthy Eating.
+Below is a guide for how many serves you should consume on a daily basis, along with quality choices and what a serving size is, according to the Australian Guide to Healthy Eating.

 Fruit: 2 serves a day